 Sure, there are definitely other factors like site speed, clean website code, a mobile-friendly site, and perhaps using a great plugin like the one I use, SEO by Yoast (if you’re on WordPress), but the 10 items above are the real places to begin your search engine optimization strategy.
 Everything stems from how people use/like your site.
 Speed is important because people are impatient, pictures are important because people like visuals, etc. With every decision you make for your blog, ask not what search engines would like, but what actual humans would like.

-Thanks for reading this, you beautiful human, you.
+Hi human.
+Thanks for reading.
 Any questions or epic thoughts?
 Would love to hear them below, because I too am human.